RevinderDev/revinderdev.github.io/content/tech_interview.md

 ---
 # Conclusion

-Hopefully this will be enough of arguments against the existing system to warrant a change.
+Hopefully this will be enough arguments against the existing system to warrant a change.
 I would be surprised if the idea I came up with ended up being the one to be implemented fully, but my hope is for that plan to be at least partially carried out.

 > _"The future belongs to those who believe in the beauty of their dreams." — Eleanor Roosevelt._